RAMINCNZ/tngwp_frontend_user_functions/readme.txt

 Contributors: HeatherFeuer
 Tags: profile, TNG, login, registration
 Requires at least: 3.0
-Tested up to: 4.1.1
+Tested up to: 6.2
-Stable tag: 3.0
+Stable tag: 4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin adapts the WordPress User Profile to accommodate additional TNG information for use with custom registration forms.
-It provides shortcodes to display two levels of user registration, a front-end profile page, and a one-line login form to place in a template.
+It provides shortcodes to display two levels of user registration, a front-end profile page, a login-form, and a reset password form.
 There is also a sidebar login/logout widget.
 New registrations are are seamlessly integrated with TNG.
-Version 2.0 is a complete re-write of the plugin so you will need to completely uninstall the old plugin before installing this one.
+The login form (either shortcode or widget) will log the user in to both WordPress and TNG.
+Version 4.0 is a complete re-write of the plugin so if you are upgrading, you will need to completely uninstall the old plugin before installing this one.
+It is also strongly recommended that you select to remove the data on uninstalling as well.

 == Description ==

 This plugin is specifically designed to work as a user interface for Wordpress/TNG integrations.
-It provides shortcodes for registration, a front-end profile page, a one-line login/logout shortcode that can be placed in your template using the <pre>do_shortcode();</pre> function, and a login/logout widget.
-The plugin also includes a built-in captcha for added security.
+It provides shortcodes for both an advanced registration and a simple registration, a front-end profile page, and login/lost password pages.
+There is also a login/logout widget.
+This latest version also incorporates Google ReCaptcha v3.
+You can find more information here: https://www.google.com/recaptcha/about/

 Please note that this plugin requires [The Next Generation of Genealogy Sitebuilding](http://www.tngsitebuilding.com/) however, the tng-wordpress-plugin is no longer required.
 This plugin will now work as a stand-alone solution for any form of integration used.

 == Installation ==

-* Download the zip file [tng_user_meta_2-0.zip] (https://www.dropbox.com/s/rb40njfsywaxhn2/tng_user_meta_2-0.zip) to your computer.
+* Download the zip file [tng_user_meta_4-0.zip] (https://uniquelyyourshosting.net/wp-content/uploads/tng_user_meta_4-0.zip) to your computer.
 * In Plugins --> Add New, select 'upload,' browse to the file you downloaded and click on 'Install Now.'
 * Activate the plugin through the 'Plugins' menu in WordPress
 * The Settings page is located under the Users menu in the Admin dashboard.